oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/reset-your-environment/reset-your-environment.md

 This lab assumes you have:
 - An Oracle Cloud Infrastructure (OCI) tenancy account
-- Completed all the previous labs in the **Redacting restcalls with ORDS** LiveLab workshop
+- Completed all of the previous labs in the **Protect sensitive data in REST GET calls using Oracle Data Redaction** LiveLab workshop

 *Warning: Terminating resources may take a few minutes*